 Quidditch of course originates from JK Rowling’s Harry Potter series.
 However, the sport of quidditch that is played in the real world is vastly different and may just surprise you with how thrilling it is to play.

 Quidditch is a mixed-gender, full-contact sport for two teams of seven players, each mounted on broomsticks, using three different kinds of balls and playing four different positions.
-It fuses elements of rugby, dodgeball, wrestling, basketball, and even more sports.
-This makes the sport seem rather chaotic to a casual observer, but once you’re familiar with the basic rules quidditch is an exciting sport to watch and even more exciting to play.
+It fuses elements of rugby, handball and dodgeball, making the sport seem rather chaotic to a casual observer.
+Once you’re familiar with the basic rules, however, quidditch is an exciting sport to watch – and even more exciting to play.

 There are four positions that anyone can play as, distinguished by the coloured headbands they wear.